pleshakoff/gossip/README.md

 http://localhost:8080/api/v1/context

 It returns a status for each node, a list of neighbors, and logical clocks.
-There is also a convenient storageSize field showing the chat size for each node.
+There is also a convenient storage Size field showing the chat size for each node.